BatGap Logo

 Rick: Right, exactly.

-Tom: But that’s using the word “self” in a completely different way to we normally would use the word “self” or “I” in everyday language.
+Tom: But that’s using the word “self” in a completely different way from how we normally would use the word “self” or “I” in everyday language.
 That’s where the confusion comes in.

-Rick: But if you read enough of these books, you realize that there is that usage of it commonly, and they usually designate it with a capital “S”, and actually the Sanskrit name is completely different than the Sanskrit name for the individual self.
-I mean, you have Jiva, and then you have Atman and Brahman, so they use different terms, they don’t just capitalize the same word.
+Rick: But if you read enough of these books, you realize that there is that usage of it commonly, and they usually designate it with a capital “S.” Actually, the Sanskrit name is completely different from the Sanskrit name for the individual self.
+I mean, you have Jiva, and then you have Atman and Brahman, so they use different terms; they don’t just capitalize the same word.

 Tom: That’s right.
 Yeah, that’s very true.
 And if you’re talking about Jiva and Atman, it becomes much clearer.

 Rick: Yeah.
 That’s very true.
-It’s like I always like to say the Inuit have about 30 names for snow and we just have one.
-They’ve had enough experience of snow that they’ve got it all sort of parsed out and nuanced.
+It’s like I always like to say, the Inuit have about 30 names for snow, and we just have one.
+They’ve had enough experience of snow that they’ve got it all parsed out and nuanced.

 Tom: I mean, that’s the beauty of these Eastern traditions.
 They’ve developed that language to describe this in much better ways.